Billionaire Profile

 2004

-Named Great American Business Leader by Harvard
+Named a Great American Business Leader by Harvard Business School

-Recognized for leadership in the business world.
+Recognized for his leadership in business.

 Philanthropy & Social Impact